-During the school day, pupils are strictly prohibited from using iPads, smartphones and watches, laptop dongles, VPNs (Virtual Private Networks) or any other means to access the internet directly, i.e. bypassing the School's wireless network, filtering and monitoring systems, and they must abide by the School's IT Acceptable Use Policy.
-Pupils are expected to bring their laptop (First, Second, Fourth and Fifth Year) or iPad (Third Year) into School in a fully serviceable condition and are responsible for the maintenance of their device.
+During the school day, pupils are strictly prohibited from using iPads, laptops, smartphones and watches, laptop dongles, VPNs (Virtual Private Networks) or any other means to access the internet directly, i.e. bypassing the School's wireless network, filtering and monitoring systems, and they must abide by the School's IT Acceptable Use Policy.
+Pupils are expected to bring their laptop into School in a fully serviceable condition and are responsible for the maintenance of their device.
 Sixth Form pupils are expected to bring their own device which must be fully serviceable.
-Devices should be fully charged at home each evening.
-Pupils should not expect to have the opportunity to charge their device in School.
+Devices should be fully charged at home each evening; pupils should not expect to have the opportunity to charge their device in School.
 Pupils should maintain their device so that they possess sufficient capacity to perform the educational functions required in School.
 Devices are for personal use only and must not be shared with other pupils.
 Failure to follow these rules is likely to result in their confiscation and a possible sanction.
 Pupils bringing to School mobile phones, smartphones, iPads or other tablet computers, portable music and games systems or any other electronic equipment do so at their own risk.